kprecise/tea-order/README.md

-# Customer Form Selection
+# Tea Order App
-The purpose of this app is to display associated offers for a customer based on a form dropdown selection and test the expected results using Cypress.
+A very basic app that allows a user to order a tea.
+It dekonstrates the use of `local scope/global scope` functions.
+An instance, `newOrder`, of the function `orderTea()` is generated. `OrderTea()` registers a tea order and than calls it's inner function within it's scope `makeTea()` which subsequently makes the tea and confirms this via `react hooks`.

 ## Technologies
-This is using React, Webpack, Reactstrap, SASS and Cypress.
+This is using React, Webpack, Reactstrap, and SASS.

 ## Quick Start